 Social media can be a cost effective way of marketing to your target audience.
-If you have a large number of followers, your social media platforms can act as a gateway to your main site, increasing your traffic.
+If you have a large number of followers, your social platforms can act as a gateway to your main site, increasing your traffic.
 Social can also demonstrate how active you are as a company, and give consumers a better understanding of your brand and culture.

 Most businesses use social media in some form, as they understand how useful it can be.
 But how do you create an effective social strategy?